 tippet sizes that most tenkara anglers use, compared to the tippet sizes that most keiryu anglers use.

 I have caught 13" trout with the Pocket Mini, and I am confident that you can catch 13" trout with the Tenkara Mini.
 I'd just do it with 7X tippet rather than 4X!

 I routinely tell potential buyers that the Pocket Mini is a delicate rod, and would not be a good choice if they are hard on their gear.
-I think I need to give the same warning to buyers of the Tenkara Mini.
-It is compact rod.
-It is convenient rod.
-But it is a rod with which you must be careful.
+I probably should give the same warning to buyers of the Tenkara Mini, even though it may be a bit more robust.

 And yes, some people are going to much prefer the tenkara-style cork grip compared to the keiryu-style non-grip of the Pocket Mini.
 The larger diameter definitely changes the feel of the rod.
 The extra weight, right in your hand, also changes the center of gravity.
 The rod feels light (even though it's heavier than a Pocket Mini).